 Please download the Student Selection Guidelines PDF.
-It contains sample letters, forms and questionaires you can print out and use during the student selection process.
+It contains details on finding and selecting students, methods, sample letters, forms and questionnaires you can print out and use during the student selection process.

 Student Selection Guidelines (.pdf file 192 KB)

 Participants may NOT have attended previous a RYLA.

 If your club is sponsoring a Youth Exchange Student that student is expected to be sent to RYLA, sponsored and paid for by your club.
 If you are unable to sponsor your Youth Exchange Student please contact administration immediately to determine if there is another club able to do so.

 It is important to identify students we sponsor for RYLA who will truly benefit from the experience and will be leaders on their return to school.
 Students that are selected to attend the Rotary Youth Leadership Awards should be well prepared for the experience, and be aware of the sponsoring organization.

 Policies regarding the eligibility and selection of student participants have evolved over the years.

 All high school students are welcome!
 The best candidates are members of Interact Clubs but do hope that non-interact members will join Interact or start an Interact Club after their RYLA experience.

 Juniors make the best candidates for RYLA because they are old enough to have the respect of their fellow students and they become great leaders when they return to school in the fall as Seniors.
 Thelessons they learn at RYLA can be utilized to strengthen their Interact clubs, start Interact clubs, spread the word about RYLA, start meaningful projects, develop relationships with faculty advisors, and develop relationships with their sponsoring Rotary Club for the entire following school year.